Last Updated on April 13, 2023

 Just a reminder, traditionally, Sambal Oelek contains shrimp paste, so it isn’t vegan.
 But luckily, there are a lot of vegan options on the market to choose from.

-3. Chili Paste
+3. Thai Chili Paste (Red Pepper Flake Paste)

 Made from either fresh or dried chili peppers, and it’s hot level depending on the type of chili pepper used.